-Hyperhidrosis is a medical term that can be broken down into two parts.
-Hidrosis means ‘to sweat’ in medical terms and hyper means overactive.
-Primary hyperhidrosis refers to excessive sweating in a localized part of the body, unlike secondary hyperhidrosis which refers to the condition of excessive sweating treatment toronto throughout the entire body.
-Primary hyperhidrosis is most commonly found in one’s feet, hands, underarms, and groin.
+Hyperhidrosis is a medical term that can be broken down into 2 parts.
+Hidrosis means “to sweat” in medical terms, and hyper means “overactive”.
+Primary hyperhidrosis refers to excessive sweating in a localized part of the body, unlike secondary hyperhidrosis, which refers to the condition of excessive sweating throughout the entire body.
+Primary hyperhidrosis is most commonly found in the feet, hands, underarms, and groin.

 Can it be treated?

-Botox injections work by reducing activity of the muscles or glands that they are injected into.
-For hyperhidrosis, the excessive sweating treatment toronto comes from the sweat glands, so by injected Botox into the sweat gland, it paralyzes the gland and reduces its activity significantly.
-The Botox works by blocking the nerves that control the sweat gland and disrupting their signalling pathway; resulting in less sweat production.
-Botox is an approved treatment for hyperhidrosis as of 2004, along with 20 other medical treatments including the most commonly known use for Botox: wrinkle removal and smoothing.
-Botox injections for excessive sweating treatment toronto has very high success rates of over 80% patient satisfactions.
+Botox injections work by reducing the activity of the muscles or glands that they are injected into.
+For hyperhidrosis, the excessive sweating comes from the sweat glands, so injecting Botox into the sweat gland paralyzes the gland and reduces its activity significantly.
+Botox works by blocking the nerves that control the sweat gland and disrupting their signalling pathway, resulting in less sweat production.
+Botox is an approved treatment for hyperhidrosis as of 2004, along with 20 other medical treatments, including the most commonly known use for Botox: wrinkle removal and smoothing.
+Botox injections, as an excessive sweating treatment Toronto, have very high success rates of over 80% patient satisfaction.

-MiraDry is another excellent option for primary axillary hyperhidrosis in the underarms.
+MiraDry is another excellent excessive sweating treatment Toronto for primary axillary hyperhidrosis in the underarms.
 This non-invasive system delivers electromagnetic energy to the underarms to eliminate the sweat glands located in the area.
 The MiraDry system aims to destroy these sweat glands, so once they are removed, there is no chance of the sweat glands coming back.
 The result of this treatment is a great reduction in the sweat produced by the underarms.
-The destruction of the underarm sweat glands will only lower the bodies sweat gland count by 2% and therefore will not have any negative effect on your body’s sweating overall.
-Sovereign Skin does not yet offer Miradry- but will be looking to bring it in shortly as it is an excellent treatment option.
+The destruction of the underarm sweat glands will lower the body’s sweat gland count by only 2% and, therefore, will not have any negative effect on your body’s sweating overall.

 Botox / MiraDry